-Green olives are cured, more or less, as Romans did it: Pick the finest of olives, immerse them in lye as to take the bitterness away; then wash them and leave nature to make its magic, and get that golden green hue, cirsp bite and mouth-watering light sourness.
+Green olives are cured, more or less, as Romans did it: Pick the finest of olives, immerse them in lye so as to take the bitterness away, then wash them and let nature do its magic, and get that golden green hue, crisp bite and mouth-watering light sourness.

 Based on this millenia-old experience, we pick the finest of Greek olives, cure them under the highest of gastronomy and hygiene standards, and bring the quintessence of Mediterranean food tradition on everyone’s table.

 Olives originated in Greece, about ten millennia ago.
 People found them bitter and hard.
 Were they truly so?
 Not really: Cure them properly, treat them right, and here they magically turn into a feast for all senses, a treasure of Mediterranean color, texture and flavor.